 What is data deduplication?

 Data deduplication is a process that eliminates redundant copies of data and reduces storage overhead.
-Data deduplication techniques ensure that only one unique instance of data is retained on storage media, such as disk, flash or tape.
+Data deduplication techniques ensure that only one unique instance of data is retained on storage media, such as disk, flash, or tape.
 Data deduplication is used for backups to reduce the amount of storage space used and remove duplicate copies of files and applications.

 What is replication?

 Data replication is creating a copy or multiple copies of your backups, and they are stored in one or more target locations.
 These locations can include on-premise, remote office, public cloud, or private cloud.
 Data replication is different from a backup as the data from replication is still accessible and is actively used.
 Data backups are copies of data that are not actively accessible to the system.

 Disaster Recovery as a Service

 DRaaS is often considered part of an organization’s business continuity plan because it continues business daily business operations.
 At the same time, the repairs are made to primary systems regularly used.
 While DRaaS also uses backups in its services, businesses are often confused about why they should still incorporate a backup policy when using DRaaS or the difference between creating an effective backup policy and using DRaaS.
 In the following section, we will explain the difference between backups and Disaster Recovery as a Service.

 Understanding the difference between backups and disaster recovery as a service

 Businesses often confuse backup services and Disaster Recovery as a Service but don’t understand why they are offered separate services.
 Data backups are a service that is specialized in creating copies of data to be used in the case where only the data is affected, but the system is still operational.
 For example, if a business were to experience a ransomware attack, while the data on those systems may be encrypted, the affected systems can be wiped and restored from a recent backup.